2020 Congressional Art Competition - "An Artistic Discovery"

 (3) Rep. Posey's Titusville office - (321) 383-6090

 The event is free and open to the public.
 We invite all students, families, teachers and the general public to view this celebration of the great artistic talent of our local high school students.
-There will be hors d’oeuvres during the exhibition, followed by a short recognition program, culminating in the announcement of the winners of An Artistic Discovery.
+There will be a short recognition program culminating in the announcement of the winners of An Artistic Discovery.

 Each year there is an event for the unveiling of the student artwork from all across the nation.
 The winning student will be invited to this forum and to visit Congressman Posey in Washington, D.C.
 (Travel will be provided to the winner from each Congressional District)